ljqdemi/Python_Common_Packages/README.md

-# common_packages
+# Python_Common_Packages
-A summary for python common packages on data processing and scientific computing
+A summary for python common packages on data processing and scientific computing.